 We believe ourselves to be accepting, rational and inclusive individuals, don't we?
 But, are we really?
-Delve deeper into the topic of racism and use this education to gain the understanding of where we are, how we got here, and what we can do to make our world a better place for all.
+Delve deeper into the topic of racism to gain understanding of where we are, how we got here, and what we can do to make our world a better place for all.

-This is a revisionist historiographical work that takes a critical view of traditionally revered figures and events in American history, including the Patriots in the American Revolution, the Founding Fathers, along with Abraham Lincoln and the Union during the Civil War.
-In our opinion, this is a book that every American should read in order to understand the truth about our history.
+This is a revisionist work of historiography that offers a critical reexamination of traditionally celebrated figures and events in American history—including the Patriots of the American Revolution, the Founding Fathers, and Abraham Lincoln and the Union during the Civil War.
+In our view, it's a book every American should read to gain a deeper and more honest understanding of our nation's past.

 In this epic, beautifully written masterwork, Pulitzer Prize–winning author Isabel Wilkerson chronicles one of the great untold stories of American history: the decades-long migration of black citizens who fled the South for northern and western cities, in search of a better life.